Gino Boccasile: Biography

 After the war, Boccasile was imprisoned and tried for collaborating with the fascists.
 Though acquitted, he remained an outcast.
 He could not find work for several years, as his notoriety was feared by prospective employers.
+For a time, he designed postcards for the Italian Social Movement and veterans' associations.
+He supported himself briefly by doing pornographic sketches for English and French publishers.

-He supported himself briefly by doing pornographic sketches for English and French publishers, and by 1946, after changing his style, Boccasile was back at work.
-He set up his own agency in Milan where he created memorable posters for Paglieri cosmetics, Chlorodont toothpaste, Iperchina liquors and Zenith footwear.
+By 1946, after changing his style, Boccasile was back at work.
+In 1947, he set up his own agency in Milan, where he created memorable posters for Paglieri cosmetics, Chlorodont toothpaste, Iperchina liquors and Zenith footwear.
+Although his work was primarily in advertising, he also drew for magazines like Il Travaso delle idee, Incanto, Paradiso and Sette.

-He died in Milan, from bronchitis and pleurisy, in 1952.
+Boccasile died suddenly from pleurisy on 10 May 1952, while working on his illustrations for Boccaccio's The Decameron (tempera on cardboard).
+He left behind 101 unfinished colour plates.
+The Decameron was his last work.
+It was completed using Boccasile's plates by Rino Albertarelli, Guido Bertoletti, Giorgio De Gaspari and Walter Molino, and was published by Edizioni d'Arte in 1955.